-Anti-corruption authorities in the United Arab Emirates announced Saturday the arrest of six high-ranking customs officials on charges of siphoning off millions of dollars.
+Anti-corruption authorities in the United Arab Emirates announced Saturday the arrest of six high-ranking customs officials on charges of siphoning off millions of dollars, said press reports.

-The officials had "exploited their jobs for personal ends for illegal gains" and were arrested on the orders of Dubai's Crown Prince Sheikh Mohammad bin Rashid al-Maktoum after a two-year surveillance operation, authorities said.
+The officials had "exploited their jobs for personal ends for illegal gains" and were arrested on the orders of Dubai's Crown Prince Sheikh Mohammad bin Rashid al-Maktoum after a two-year surveillance operation, an official told the Gulf News.

-"They siphoned off tens of millions of dirhams," they said in a statement published by papers, adding that all monies had been recovered.
-One dirham is worth $3.67.
+"They siphoned off tens of millions of dirhams,” said the source, adding that all monies had been recovered.

-Among those arrested were the director-general of Dubai's department of ports and customs, Obeid Saqer Bust, and the director of Hamriyya port, Ali Hassan Fulaz.
+Among those arrested were the director-general of Dubai's department of ports and customs, Obeid Saqer Bust, and the director of Hamriya port, Ali Hassan Fulaz, said the paper.

-The four others arrested, three of whom were Pakistanis, worked at the customs department.
+The four others arrested, three of whom were Pakistanis, worked in the customs department.

-Other officials remain under surveillance and face arrest if suspicions of corruption are proven against them, authorities said. – (AFP, Dubai)
+Other officials remain under surveillance and face arrest if suspicions of corruption are proven against them, the official told the paper.